-Currently at Growing A Green Family we’re looking at how to keep toxic body care products and cosmetics out of your home.
-The other day we looked at USDA Certified Organic body care products.
-However, while organic is good, it’s not everything in my opinion when it comes to choosing safe non-toxic body care products for your family.
-Organic, even certified, doesn’t always equal the greenest or safest products.
-Organic is one eco-friendly factor, but there are others you should consider.
+Organic is good, but it’s not everything when it comes to choosing safe non-toxic body care products for your family.
+Even certified organic doesn’t always mean you’re getting the greenest or safest products.
+Basically, “organic” is one eco-friendly factor, but there are others you should consider.

 *NOTE: When I talk about body care and cosmetics I mean the following types of products – toothpaste, soaps, body washes, lip gloss, lotions, shampoo, hair coloring, nail polish, essential oils and all related products.
 Body care products, to me, means products you use on or in your body (such as conditioner or mouthwash) or body care accessories such as razors.